Aeriqu/stream-sites/README.md

 * art-carousel: Angular 11 app to rotate art for an end screen

-* home: Angular 11 home page.
+* home: Angular 12 home page.
 Live at u.aeriq.im.
-Also contains odd pre-debut code to hide the site / grant secret access.

 * obs-css: Random css files for use in OBS